LincolnUniLTL/AlmEZ/README.md

 `almez` in this example _must_ match exactly the value of the hidden input element _auth_ in your EZproxy form.

 The URL after `external=` will be where you can reach the script that you unpacked on your web server.
 Take note of the warning about the URL/configuration included in the example.
-It is better to leave the comment there so that EZproxy administrators don't get caught out.
+It is better to leave the comment there in _user.txt_ so that EZproxy administrators don't get caught out.

 The names of the username and password fields after `post=` – `user` and `pass` in the example – _must_ match the EZproxy form input field names exactly.